Become a Foster Parent

 Having a special person who will listen and spend time outside of home or school can make a world of difference to a kid going through a hard time.
 When a family is under stress, Beech Brook mentors provide support where it's needed.
 That may be helping in school or with homework; encouraging the child to participate in positive activities and sports; helping a youth with autism feel safe in public spaces; supporting a pregnant teen; easing the transition into adoptive families; and much more.

 Although it may look like fun and games, mentoring is much more than that.
 Through mutually enjoyable activities, mentors act as positive role models and begin to build a trusting relationship.
 Once that bond is created, mentors help kids find healthy and positive interests that they can pursue on their own once their mentoring time has ended.

 Referrals come from United Way, the Positive Education Program, PASS adoption subsidies, and Cuyahoga County's Tapestry program.

 Kids who have a mental health diagnosis may find that their symptoms interfere with their ability to function in their daily lives.
-Through REACH services, children work on building the necessary skills they'll need to succeed, such as time management, coping skills, and recognizing and expressing their own feelings.
+Through TBS services, children work on building the necessary skills they'll need to succeed, such as time management, coping skills, and recognizing and expressing their own feelings.
 Beech Brook staff work with the children and their families in the environments that are problematic for them, whether it is at school, home or in the community.
 Staff also provides linkages for the child and their family to other services and support and are available 24/7 in crisis situations.